-During the 2018 APhA-ASP Summer Leadership Institute, chapter leaders received background information and examples of chapter activities in the area of women's health.
+During the 2018 and 2019 APhA-ASP Summer Leadership Institute, chapter leaders received background information and examples of chapter activities in the area of women's health.
+View the 2018 presentation and 2019 presentation for more information.
 You can also review this article from Pharmacy Today on women's health issues for programming ideas.

 The American Sexual Health Association (ASHA) promotes the sexual health of individuals, families, and communities by advocating sound policies and practices and educating the public, professionals and policy makers, in order to foster healthy sexual behaviors and relationships and prevent adverse health outcomes.

 Educational resources (including videos, posters, and handouts) for healthcare providers and the public are available for use from ASHA.
 A few suggested resources include:

 Three APhA-ASP Chapters will be selected from the reports submitted on June 15, 2020 to conduct a poster presentation during the APhA2021 Annual Meeting & Exposition in Los Angeles, CA. Selected chapters will also have an article on their projects featured in Student Pharmacist Magazine.
 The selected chapters will receive a complimentary registration for one student and faculty advisor.
 The APhA-ASP National Executive Committee will review the report submissions and select the top three chapters during their 2021 January Business Meeting.
 The selected chapters will be notified and announced by mid-January.

 To qualify to be selected for the poster presentation and complimentary registrations, APhA-ASP Chapters must complete at least one activity in each of three required areas: